From the Belfast Telegraph

 The account was written at the time by the Rifles' Commanding Officer,

-Lieutenant-Colonel George Laurie, who, although Canadian born, was of Irish
+Lieutenant-Colonel George Laurie, who, although Canadian born, was of

 descent.
-Laurie recorded that the Germans asked for a 48 hour armistice, but
+Laurie recorded that the Germans asked for a 48 hour armistice,

 that only a 24 hour cessation was agreed.